UVa students chastised for ignoring anti-COVID measures

 “This weekend, too, saw a few large gatherings in the [Gordon Avenue and Rugby Road] area,” he wrote.
 “Once again, we will look to our student-run [justice system] to address these violations of policy that put the community at risk.”

 Thomas Jefferson Health District officials said they had not received a complaint of student violations from local wineries.
-They said that’s not odd as complaints are often directed to the university if it involves recognized UVa student organizations or groups clearly comprised of students.
+They said that’s not odd as complaints are often directed to the university if it involves recognized UVa student organizations or groups clearly composed of students.

 The district has, however, seen COVID cases caused by community gatherings and events.